SomniumNL/Contosa.DuckStore/README.md

 <b>Disclaimer:</b><br/>
 All the information in this document is fictional except Somnium.
 Any resemblance to real people, living or dead, is purely coincidental.
 Contosa is a fictional company and is not affiliated with any real company.
-But we love a good hamburger.
+No ducks were harmed in the making of this document.